fmugianesi/CHROMATIC/README.md

 ### 2. From the .bedgraph files of ChIP-seq tracks obtain the .npy normalized array that later will be combined with Hi-C
 Use the script '02_ChIpseq_tracks_fromBedgraph_toNormalized.py' contained in the subfolder './code/0_ChIPseq_prepro/'.
 The input is .bedgraph files, one for each factor you study.
-See the input I used in the application in NPCs in the subfolder './data/NPC/ChIPseq/ChIPseq_tracks/bedgraph/', where the format of the name of files is '(name-of-the-factor).bedgraph'.
+See the input I used in the application in NPCs in the subfolder './data/NPC/ChIPseq/ChIPseq_tracks/bedgraph/', where the format of the name of files is '(name-of-the-factor)_(name-of-the-study).bedgraph'.
+For each study, there must be an array indicating the factors that will be normalized with the same control, with at the end the name of the control.
+As an example:
+Bonev17 = ['CTCF_Bonev17', 'H3K27ac_Bonev17', 'H3K27me3_Bonev17', 'H3K4me3_Bonev17', 'H3K9me3_Bonev17', 'Ring1b_Bonev17', 'Input_Bonev17']

 This scripts involves several steps, where intermediate outputs are stored in the subfolder '.data/NPC/ChIPseq/ChIPseq_tracks/', in case the run gets interrupted and you don't want to start from the beginning.
 You can later delete these intermediate .npy arrays.
 DO NOT delete the final .npy arrays, saved in './data/NPC/ChIPseq/ChIPseq_tracks/', whose name ends with '_norm_01.npy'.
 They are the ChIP-seq tracks normalized in the range 0-1, which will be next combined with Hi-C.
 In the subfolder './data/NPC/ChIPseq/ChIPseq_tracks/' you can find the final data I obtained in the application of CHROMATIC to 18 factors in NPCs.